The following beliefs serve as a framework for science education at ISA.

 In the elementary school at ISA, many of the science activities are based on the Full-Option Science System (FOSS).

-This course encourages students to develop an inquisitive mind into how humans interact with the world and beyond.
-The general theme for 7th Grade Science is Interactions.
+This course encourages students to develop an inquisitive mind that questions how humans interact with the world and beyond.
+The general theme for Grade 7 Science is Interactions.
 Students begin the year learning about cells, tissues, organs and organ systems; including a focus on the reproductive system and genetics.
-Students will also learn basic Chemistry, including reactions, solutions, and the states of matter.
-In the second half of the year the focus shifts to Physics, where units of study include forces, electronic circuits and the solar system.
-All units are made relevant to the students with a focus on their relationship with the world of science that is all around them.
+Students will also learn basic Chemistry including simple chemical reactions and about the different the states of matter.
+In the second half of the year the focus shifts to Physics where units of study include forces, electronic circuits and the solar system.
+Units are made highly relevant to students by focussing on their relationship with the world of science that is all around them.
 Throughout the year, this course emphasises scientific investigation and research skills.

-The central theme for 8th grade Science is particle motion, with students taking an in-depth look at the mechanisms that allow particles to move.
+The central theme for 8th grade science is particle motion, with students taking an in-depth look at the mechanisms that allow particles to move.
 Students start the year studying food and digestion, then move onto learning how our body utilises the energy stored within digested nutrients through respiration.
 Students will also learn about atoms, elements and compounds, acids and alkalis, and patterns of reactivity.
-During the second semester, the curriculum focuses on physics based units including heating and cooling, light and seeing, and sound and hearing.
+The students then move on to physics based units including heating and cooling, light and seeing, and sound and hearing.
 Grade 8 students are encouraged to become more independent, scientific thinkers in their approach to problem-solving.
 There is a large emphasis on student-led investigations that provide an opportunity for students to focus on the variety of strategies that are used to answer scientific questions, and to evaluate their own and others’ investigations.
-Many of the units provide an opportunity for students to focus on data collection and data analysis as a way of providing evidence to support experimental work, and also require students to investigate how secondary sources vary in the quality and relevance of the information or data they provide.
+Many of the units provides an opportunity for students to focus on data collection and data analysis as a way of providing evidence to support experimental work, and also require students to investigate how secondary sources vary in the quality and relevance of the information or data they provide.
 Students are actively encouraged to use their scientific knowledge and understanding to justify and/or challenge their own or others’ conclusions and methods.

-This course will introduce students to the basic fundamentals of Physics, Biology and Chemistry, and provide them with the background to enter upper level science.
-They will start to develop the evidence gathering and communication skills they will need as they progress through the Sciences.
+This course will introduce students to the fundamentals of Physics, Biology and Chemistry.
+It is designed to provide them with the background understanding required by upper level science.
+They will start to develop the evidence gathering, critical thinking and communication skills they will need as they progress through the Sciences.

 This course is designed to broaden a grade 10 student’s scientific skills using topics of a standard Biology curriculum.
 Problem-solving, numeracy skills, experiment planning, evaluation of experimental procedures, data collection and analysis will be an important part of this course.
-Topics covered will include Cells, Biochemistry, Classical and Molecular Genetics, Ecology, Evolution, as well as, Human Nutrition, Digestion, Excretion, Circulatory, and Respiratory systems.
+Topics covered will include Cells, Biochemistry, Classical and Molecular Genetics, Plants and Photosynthesis, Ecology, Evolution, as well as, Human Nutrition, Digestion, Excretion, Reproduction, Circulation, and Gas Exchange systems.

-This course is designed to broaden a student’s scientific skills using the core topics of a standard chemistry curriculum.
-The focus will be on problem-solving, experiment planning, evaluation of experimental procedures, data collection and analysis.
-Topics covered will include the periodic table, particle theory, chemical reactions, stoichiometry, oxidation and reduction, electrochemistry, thermodynamics, organic and environmental chemistry.
+This course is designed to broaden a student’s scientific skills using the extended topics of an IGCSE Chemistry syllabus.
+The focus will be on problem-solving, experiment planning, evaluation of experimental procedures, data collection and analysis throughout the course..
+Topics addressed will include acids, bases and salts, reaction rates, metals and reactivity series, organic chemistry, stoichiometry, electrochemistry, and equilibria.

 This course is designed to broaden a student’s scientific skills using the core topics of a standard Physics curriculum.
 The focus will be on problem-solving, numeracy skills, experiment planning, evaluation of experimental procedures, data collection and analysis.
-Topics covered will include, mechanics, thermal energy transfer, electricity and magnetism, waves, and nuclear physics.
+Students will carry out a self-directed research project.
+Topics covered in the course will include, mechanics, electricity and magnetism, energy, waves, and nuclear physics.

 IB Biology is an intensive study into Biology and the study of life.
 This is a two-year course which can be studied at standard or higher level.
 The core topics of study are Cells, Biochemistry, Genetics, Ecology, Evolution and Biodiversity, and Human Physiology.
 In Higher level there are additional topics as well as more depth to some core topics, including Nucleic Acids, Metabolism, Cell Respiration, Photosynthesis, Plants, Genetics and Evolution, and Animal Physiology.
 Experimental investigation is a requirement for IB Biology.
 There will be many practical investigations as well as a Group 4 Integrated Science Project and a substantial Individual Investigation.